di3d/ByteMe/README.md

 3. Install Docker:
    - For **Linux**: [Docker Engine](https://docs.docker.com/engine/install/)
    - For **macOS/Windows**: [Docker Desktop](https://www.docker.com/products/docker-desktop/)
+4a.
+If you're evaluating this file for ESD project, then there will be a .env files google docs in the zipped up folder, under Deliverables/codebase.
+Inside, there are multiple .env files organized under their relative path from the root of our code repository.
-4. Set up Firebase, Stripe and SendGrid credentials.
+4b.
+Set up Firebase, Stripe and SendGrid credentials.
    a.
 Firebase credentials go into root of /byteme folder (our frontend).

    b.
 Stripe credentials go into .env at root of /stripe folder, add default URLs and rabbitMQ details: